-For those who have already made notifications in accordance with Article 45(1) before the dates listed above, there is an extended deadline of 1 January 2025 when all existing notifications must be updated to the new requirements.
+For those who have already made notifications in accordance with Article 45(1) before the dates listed above, there is an extended deadline of the 1 January 2025 by which all existing notifications must be updated to the new requirements.

 Poison centres: guidance document